 Infractions are cumulative for each infraction period.
-Detentions will be served on the day noted on the warning/detention.
-If warranted, a detention may be given prior to any warning.
-A referral to the Intervention and Appeal Committee occurs when a student receives a total of four detentions during any infraction period.
+Detentions will be served on the day noted on the infraction/detention.
+If warranted, a detention may be given prior to any "warning".
+A referral to the Intervention and Appeal Committee occurs when a student receives a total of seven infractions during any infraction period.

-Office Referrals: Office referrals are given for severe infractions or continual, repetitive violations and are handled by the school's administration.
+Office Referrals: Office referrals are given for severe infractions as outlined in the PCS Code of Student Conduct, or continual, repetitive violations and are handled by the school's administration.
 Consequences of an office referral may include but are not limited to one or more of the following: